This is Harry, as I used to install Pytorch on WSL for specific need, in this note, I take install torch==1.10.1+cu113 for example.

 Note: the new Windows NVIDIA drivers have built-in support for WSL 2, which means that you only need to have the NVIDIA drivers in Windows, not in WSL 2.
 You only need to install the CUDA Toolkit for WSL 2.

-In the figure above, we konw that the latest version of CUDA driver that the NVIDIA driver support is 11.8 from the return of nvidia-smi
+In the figure above, we konw that the latest version of CUDA driver that the NVIDIA driver support is 11.8 from the return of nvidia-smi.
+In this note, I download CUDA 11.3.0 for WSL-Ubuntu.

 Find Correct Version: To install CUDA driver for WSL-Ubuntu, go to CUDA Toolkit Archive page, choose your target CUDA driver and follow the official instructions.
 For information about debugging, go to Additions.

-for user license agreement and customize installation components (CUDA Samples, Demo Suite and Documentation are not needed).
-After customization, enterinstall
+Install: If you use runfile (local) to install CUDA, enter accept for user license agreement and customize installation components (CUDA Samples, Demo Suite and Documentation are not needed).
+After customization, enter install and it will start to install.

-and append the following code to the end:export PATH=/usr/local/cuda-11.3/bin${PATH:+:${PATH}} export LD_LIBRARY_PATH=/usr/local/cuda-11.3/lib64${LD_LIBRARY_PATH:+:${LD_LIBRARY_PATH}}
+Configure Environment Variables: enter sudo vim ~/.bashrc and append the following code to the end:

-and you can view the version of CUDA driver on WSL-Ubuntu (11.3), which is different from the version on my host Windows (11.8)nvcc --version
+Then, if nothing goes wrong, enter nvcc -V and you can view the version of CUDA driver on WSL-Ubuntu (11.3), which is different from the version on my host Windows (11.8)

 Install Pytorch